-We develop novel and differentiated oral small molecule therapies to patients suffering from diseases with significant unmet medical need.
+We develop novel and differentiated oral small molecule therapies for patients suffering from diseases with significant unmet medical need

 We are a clinical stage biopharmaceutical company focused on the development of oral small molecule therapies for the treatment of diseases with significant unmet medical need in the areas of fibrosis, lysosomal storage disorders and oncology.

-We have built a pipeline backed by a discovery engine with an extensive library of proprietary molecules, a wholly owned research and development facility and a team with significant expertise and experience in the development of compounds that target nuclear receptors, transcription factors and epigenetic modulation.
+We have built a pipeline backed by a discovery engine with an extensive library of proprietary molecules, a wholly owned research and development facility, and a team with significant expertise and experience in the development of compounds that targets nuclear receptors, transcription factors and epigenetic modulation.

 Non-Alcoholic Steatohepatitis (NASH)

 Non-alcoholic steatohepatitis is a severe liver disease which affects 6-8% of adults in western industrialised nations and is on the rise around the globe.

 Inventiva is developing lanifibranor for the treatment of NASH to address all the key features of NASH: inflammation, steatosis, ballooning, and importantly fibrosis.

 Lanifibranor completed a phase IIb study.
 After only 6 months of treatment, lanifibranor achieved statistically significance in both regulatory endpoints required by FDA and EMA, resolution of NASH without worsening of fibrosis and reduction in fibrosis without worsening of NASH.
 These results, in addition to an excellent safety profile, clearly difference lanifibranor from any other treatment in development for NASH.
 For more details of the headline results see the results presentation.